cwpearson/llvmvm/README.md

 [travis-master]: https://travis-ci.org/cwpearson/llvmvm.svg?branch=master
 [travis-develop]: https://travis-ci.org/cwpearson/llvmvm.svg?branch=develop

 LLVMVM is a tool for installing and managing different versions of LLVM on a single system.
+It presently works for relatively recent versions of LLVM.

 *LLVMVM is very beta, use at your own risk.*